Funduq al-Najjarin: The funduq

 The building is built on an almost symmetrical rectangular plan.
-The interior is accessed through a monumental entrance leading to the lobby and the central courtyard or sahn.
-This gate, 5 meters tall and 3 meters wide, is framed by a facade of rich floral and geometrical decorations and inscriptions in stucco and tilework, and overlooked by an impressive carved cedar-wood canopy.
-The courtyard inside is rectangular and surrounded by a three-story gallery on all sides giving access to many different rooms.
-Rooms for the guests were located on the upper floors.
+The interior is accessed through a monumental entrance leading to a vestibule and a central courtyard.
+The entrance gate, 5 meters tall and 3 meters wide, is framed by a façade of rich floral and geometrical decorations and inscriptions in carved stucco and tilework, and overlooked by an impressive carved cedar wood canopy.
+The carved or painted motifs include floral arabesques and Arabic epigraphy.
+The funduq is one of the few monumental buildings in Fez which has a complete exterior façade visible from the street.